Help! My Puppy Hates Its Crate: What Can I Do?

 By placing your puppy’s crate in your bedroom at night and somewhere they can see you during the day, you’re not only ensuring their comfort and security but also facilitating successful potty training and crate acclimation.

-Making sure good things happen in the crate like being fed a meal or getting lots of treats can help a puppy learn to like their crate.
+Ensuring good things happen in the crate, such as being fed a meal or getting lots of treats, can help a puppy learn to like their crate.

 Crate training and overcoming separation anxiety take time, and each puppy is different.
 Most puppies will start to show improvement within a few weeks of consistent training.
 However, some may take up to six weeks or more to fully adjust to being alone in a crate.

-Need Help Training Your Puppy to Settle Down?
+Need Help Training Your Puppy to Settle Down in Their?

-Click the link below to book an intro session with our puppy separation anxiety expert and start seeing improvements today!
+Click the link below to book an intro session with our puppy separation anxiety trainer and start seeing improvements today!

 About the Author